pzemtsov/pzemtsov.github.io/_posts/2014-05-15-how-to-make-C-as-fast-as-java.md

 {% endhighlight %}

 There are three memory access instructions here.
-The first one reads a byte from the address `%rsi` at the offset `%r8`, where `%r8` is a copy of a loop variable (`%edi`), which is incremented by 32 each loop iteration.
+The first one reads a byte from the address `%rsi` at the offset `%r8`, where `%r8` is a copy of a loop variable (`%edi`), which is incremented by 32 for each loop iteration.
 Clearly, this is

     src [dst_pos * NUM_TIMESLOTS + dst_num]